Collapsed Pipe Repair

 There are a variety of causes for a collapse in your pipes.
 Some of the most common reasons your pipes may collapse are old age, tree root invasion, stubborn clogs, and extreme weather.
 With time and use, your pipes will be susceptible to corrosion and begin deteriorating.
 This deterioration will weaken your pipes and can ultimately lead to a complete collapse.

-Tree root intrusions is also a leading cause of pipe collapses.
+Tree root intrusions are also a leading cause of pipe collapses.
 They occur when a small crack in your lines emits water into the ground.
 This moisture attracts vegetation such as tree roots which will begin growing inside of your pipes, expanding the crack and even leading to a collapse.

 In some cases, stubborn clogs can lead to a collapsed pipe.
-Clogs that prevent proper water flow will build up pressure, and can burst your pipe if not cleared away in time and extreme water temperatures like the ones we experience in Phoenix and throughout Southern Arizona that causes your pipes to freeze or thaw suddenly can cause stress on your sewer lines and lead to collapse.
+Clogs that prevent proper water flow will build up pressure and can burst your pipe if not cleared away in time and extreme water temperatures like the ones we experience in Phoenix and throughout Southern Arizona that causes your pipes to freeze or thaw suddenly can cause stress on your sewer lines and lead to collapse.

 Signs You May Have a Collapsed PIpe